williamvongphan/softdev/17_clisql/howto_sqlite3-shell-basics.md

 <div>
 <img src="https://cdn.thdr.me/stuycs/me.png" width="50" height="50" style="margin-right: 15px" align="left">
-<blockquote>Wait, can you explain that command in more depth?
-Specifically, what are the <code>TEXT</code> and <code>INTEGER</code> parts?</blockquote>
+Wait, you're going a bit too fast.
+Can you explain that command in more depth?
+Specifically, what are the <code>TEXT</code> and <code>INTEGER</code> parts?
 </div>

 <br>

 <div>
 <img src="https://cdn.thdr.me/stuycs/thluffy.png" width="50" height="50" style="margin-right: 15px" align="left">
-<blockquote>Yes!
+Yes!
 The <code>CREATE TABLE</code> command is used to create a new table in the database.
 The first argument is the name of the table, which you'll be using when you want to retrieve data from it.
 The second argument is a list of columns, which are the different pieces of data you want to store.
 Each column has a name and a type.
 The type is used to tell SQLite what kind of data you're storing in that column.
 For example, if you want to store a person's name, you would use the <code>TEXT</code> type.
 If you want to store a person's age, you would use the <code>INTEGER</code> type.
 Other common types are <code>REAL</code> (for floating point numbers) and <code>BLOB</code> (for binary data).
-A full list of types can be found <a href="https://www.sqlite.org/datatype3.html">here</a>.</blockquote>
+A full list of types can be found <a href="https://www.sqlite.org/datatype3.html">here</a>.
 </div>